keboola/developers-docs/extend/component/tutorial/debugging.md

 ## Running Locally

 ### Step 1 -- Obtain Sample Data and Configuration
-Data between KBC and your Docker image are exchanged using [CSV files](/extend/common-interface/) in designated [directories](/extend/common-interface/folders/); they will be injected into the image when you [run it](/extend/docker-runner/).
+Data between Keboola and your Docker image are exchanged using [CSV files](/extend/common-interface/) in designated [directories](/extend/common-interface/folders/); they will be injected into the image when you [run it](/extend/docker-runner/).
 To simulate this, download an archive containing the data files and [configuration](/extend/common-interface/config-file/) in the exact same format you get in the production environment.